asadmansr/template-android/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
 name: Bug Report 🐛
-description: Report a bug or something that is not working as expected
+about: Report a bug or something that is not working as expected

 ---